Scottish Trust Deeds

 - Some benefit overpayments or tax debts, depending on the facts

-Debts that need separate advice
+Debts needing separate advice

 - Rent arrears where the home may be at risk

-- Court fines and penalties
+- Court fines, penalties and compensation orders

 - Student loans